affixalex/crowdcrunch/README.md

     helm create payments
     helm create users

 Let's also create a Makefile for easily building our microservices and publishing the Docker images.
+It's called a GNUmakefile because some people have Solaris scars and they have a different `make` that will almost certainly not work with a GNU Makefile.
 In a real application, we'd want to use some sort of private Docker repository... with CrowdCrunch, you'll be able to publish them on IPFS and avoid any single point of failure in this step.
 For now, we'll just publish them to the Docker hub.
 Let's try building them...

     make